| Prevention Schools normally use anti-virus software to limit potential damage

 files, but this is not always the case so concerned adults should

+ask in each centre to find out its policy.
 In the home, there are a number of options for adults who want

 to protect the family users from the effects of viruses downloaded